hrishikeshmane/keras_webapp/README.md

 # Keras webapp for Image Classifier
-This a repo for deploying a Keras model on a Web-app, written in Flask
+This a repo for deploying a Keras (.h5 file) model on a Web-app, written in Flask

 ```shell
 $ cd keras_webapp